anywhichway/watchlight/README.md

 * `value` - the current value of the `property`
 * `oldValue` - the previous value of the `property` before the event

 Typically, created automatically by `watchlight`, rather than by an application developer.
+However, it is possible to add <a href="#custom-event-types">custom event types</a>.

 Events will bubble up an object to its containing objects.
 For the data below, event handlers registered on `object` will get events for changes to `aPerson`.